The Simplicial Model of Univalent Foundations (after Voevodsky): Models from Universes

-Conversely, why not work only with contextual categories, dispensing with syntax entirely?
+Conversely, then, why bring up syntax at all, other than as motivation?
 The trouble on this side is that working with higher-order logical structure in contextual categories quickly becomes unreadable: compare, for instance, the statements of functional extensionality in Sections~\ref{subsec:optional-rules} and \ref{subsec:optional-rules-alg}.

-The reader preferring to take contextual categories as primary may regard the syntax as essentially a notation for working within them: a powerful, flexible, and intuitive notation, but one whose validity requires non-trivial work to establish.
-(The situation is comparable to that of string diagrams, as used in monoidal and more elaborately structured categories \cite{selinger:graphical-languages}.)
+We therefore make free use of the syntax of type theory, as a \emph{notation} for working in contextual categories.
+The situation is rather comparable to that of string diagrams, as used in monoidal and more elaborately structured categories \cite{selinger:graphical-languages}, or indeed of the traditional notations for differentiation and integration.
+In each case, one has a powerful, flexible, and intuitive notation, whose rigorous definition and validity requires quite non-trivial work to establish; but in lieu of such a general justification, one may still fruitfully make use of the notation, trusting the reader to translate it into the unproblematic algebraic form as required.